What Is a Credit Card Billing Cycle?

 The Credit Card Billing Cycle

-Your next billing cycle will start with whatever balance was left unpaid at the end of the previous billing cycle.
+When your next billing cycle begins, it will begin with whatever balance was left unpaid at the end of the previous billing cycle.
 Then, when your next billing statement comes in the mail, it will include only the transactions made to your account during that particular billing cycle.
 If you've ever had to go back and look at previous billing statements to find a transaction, that's why.

 There's a period of time between your billing cycle end date, which is also your account statement closing date, and your bill due date known as the grace period.
 You typically can pay your balance in full before the end of the grace period to avoid paying interest on your balance as long as you paid your last month's statement balance in full.